elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/symbol-type.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, because local or non-global symbols are not placed in the global symbol registry.</div><br />
+  <div><strong>Interview Response:</strong> No, local or non-global symbols do not get placed in the global symbol registry.</div><br />
-  <div><strong>Technical Response:</strong> Symbol.for(key) returns a symbol by name and Symbol.keyFor(sym) returns a name by a global symbol.
-If the symbol is not global, it will not be able to find it and returns undefined.
-Notably, we must remember that all symbols including non-global symbols can return a description.<br /><br />
+  <div><strong>Technical Response:</strong> Symbol.for(key) returns a symbol by name, and Symbol.keyFor(sym) returns a name by a global symbol.
+If the symbol is not global, it does not find it and returns undefined.
+Notably, we must remember that all symbols, including non-global symbols, can return a description.<br /><br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />